DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_runscript.md

 In the final section, we set up the tasks.
 For "opt", we create an optimization problem ("optProb = Optimization") through the [pyOptSparse](https://github.com/mdolab/pyoptsparse) module and provide a function to compute objective ("objFun=...").
 Here optFuncs.calcObjFuncValues is defined in "optFuncs.py".
 Then we add the objective function (drag) and physical constraint (lift).
 The names in "optProb.addObj" and "optProb.addCon" need to be consistent with the names defined in "objFunc" in daOption.
 Before running the optimization, we call "DASolver.runColoring()" to calculate the graph coloring for the dRdW matrix.
 Then we call "opt = OPT" to create the optimization and call "sol = opt" to solve the optimization.
 Here we provide a function to compute derivatives (sens=..).
 Again, optFuncs.calcObjFuncSens is defined in "optFuncs.py".

-Other tasks include "run": run the primal and adjoint solver once, "solveCL": solve the angle of attack (alpha0) for a given CL_target. "testSensShape": verify the adjoint accuracy.
+Other tasks include "runPrimal": run the primal analysis, "runAdjoint": run the adjoint derivative computation, "solveCL": solve the angle of attack (alpha0) for a given CL_target. "verifySens": verify the adjoint accuracy, "testAPI": test the API of tutorials using Travis.

 ```python